napassornl/napassornl.github.io/_posts/2017-11-12-Dysphagia.md

   feature: head-and-neck-x-ray.jpg
 ---

 Ever had trouble swallowing?
 Probably not.
 This conditions only affects 1 out of 17 people.
-But as you older, the chances become higher.
+But as you get older, the chances become higher.

 ## What is Dysphagia?
 Dysphagia or trouble swallowing might seem as a trivial medical issue.
 But despite procedural diagnosis and consistent monitoring using a  flexible endoscope, more than 60,000 adults in the US die per year.
 Any one of us can die from this.
 It can be me; it can be you.